C

 wish to take a stab at employing a timing device in my roulette play.

 Unfortunately, I have only a rudimentary knowledge of electronics.
-I have
+I have checked out

 several electronics texts from the local library and am studying them to gain